Compact 3D Gaussian Splatting For Dense Visual SLAM: Abstract

-Nowadays, with the proposal of Neural Radiance Fields (NeRF)~\cite{NeRF}, there are many following works on different areas~\cite{prosgnerf}.
-Many works focus on combining implicit scene representation with SLAM systems. iMAP~\cite{imap} is the first method to use a single MLP to represent the scene.
-NICE-SLAM~\cite{niceslam}, ESLAM~\cite{eslam}, Co-SLAM~\cite{coslam}, and PLGSLAM~\cite{plgslam} further improve the scene representation with the hybrid feature grids, axis-aligned feature planes, joint coordinate-parametric encoding, and progressive scene representation.
-To further improve the accuracy of rendering, recent methods have started to explore 3D Gaussian Splatting(GS)~\cite{3dgs} integration with SLAM, such as SplaTAM~\cite{splatam}, GS-SLAM~\cite{gsslam}, etc~\cite{gsslam2,gaussianslam}.
+Nowadays, with the proposal of Neural Radiance Fields (NeRF), many works focus on combining implicit scene representation with SLAM systems. iMAP~\cite{imap} is the first method to use a single MLP to represent the scene.
+NICE-SLAM~\cite{niceslam}, ESLAM~\cite{eslam}, Co-SLAM~\cite{coslam}, and so on~\cite{wz1} further improve the scene representation with the hybrid feature grids, axis-aligned feature planes, joint coordinate-parametric encoding, and progressive scene representation.
+Recent methods have started to explore 3D Gaussian Splatting(GS)~\cite{3dgs} to further improve the speed of rendering~\cite{fmgs}.
+SplaTAM~\cite{splatam}, GS-SLAM~\cite{gsslam}, Mono-GS~\cite{monogs}, Gaussian-SLAM~\cite{gaussianslam} are the pioneer works.
 GS-based SLAM methods leverage a point-based representation associated with 3D Gaussian attributes and adopt the rasterization pipeline to render the images, achieving fast rendering speed and promising image quality.
-However, the original GS-based scene representation entails a substantial number of 3D Gaussian ellipsoids to maintain high-fidelity reconstruction, leading to high memory usage and storage requirements.
-GS-based SLAM systems usually need more than 500MB to represent a small room-sized scene.
-Moreover, the running speed of GS-based SLAM systems is significantly slower than NeRF-based methods, which hinders practical deployment, especially on resource-constrained devices.
+However, we revisit the performance of various GS-based SLAM systems~\cite{splatam,gsslam,monogs,gaussianslam} and perform a quantitative analysis and validation of the geometric similarity.
+We have noticed that the Gaussian ellipsoids generated by SLAM systems exhibit significantly greater geometric similarities compared to those produced by the original 3D Gaussian Splatting method.
+This similarity stem from the optimization approach of the SLAM system.
+They usually need more than 500MB to represent a small room-sized scene, which hinders practical deployment, especially on resource-constrained embedded devices.